jadia/nitishjadia.com/content/posts/covid-19.md

 ## Day 04

-My mother got a phone call from Chief Medical and Health Officer(CMHO) informing her that my mother has tested positive and I am tested negative.
-He inquired about the symptoms and prior health issues.
+My mother got a phone call from Chief Medical and Health Officer(CMHO) informing her that she has tested positive and her son is tested negative.
+He inquired about the symptoms and her prior health issues.
 He suggested her to get admitted to a COVID hospital today itself.

 Later we got calls from the SDM office, a doctor (who would send a screening team), and police station.
 The screening team asked for our address but never showed up.

 We packed the bags to get ready for the hospital.
 I observed that my mother started showing loss of smell symptom.
-That ambulance came in the evening and she reached the hospital in an hour.
+The ambulance came in the evening and she reached the hospital in an hour.
 Both my mom and dad are kept in the same hall.
 She also had an X-RAY, CT scan and gave a blood sample.
 Proper food, facilities, and medicines are provided.

 I'm tested negative but I lived with my COVID positive mother for four days.
 So, there is a chance of me catching the virus in these four days.
 I'm not going outside to buy groceries instead, I order them online.

 ## Day 05

 My throat is sore but I don't see any other symptom.
 I can still smell things.
 My parents are doing fine and taking rest.

 ## Day 06

 *Soon to be updated*